Why does condensation occur on interior surfaces?

 For more information:

-If you have questions about this article, about home inspections or about any other technical matter, call or send text to 613-391-8515 or visit us at www.electrospec.ca
+If you have questions about this article, or about other maintenance and home improvement topics, call or send text to 613-391-8515 or visit us at www.electrospec.ca

 More about air exchangers: